Lecado 200/50 mg Modified-release Tablets

 Patients with chronic wide-angle glaucoma may be treated cautiously with Lecado provided the intraocular pressure is well controlled and the patient is monitored carefully for changes in eye pressure during the therapy.

-If general anaesthesia is required, levodopa/carbidopa may be continued as long as the patient is permitted to take oral medication.
-If therapy is interrupted temporarily, the usual daily dose may be administered as soon as the patient is able to take oral medication.
+If general anaesthesia is required, the administration of Lecado can be continued as long as the patient is allowed to take oral medications.
+In case of a temporary interruption of the therapy, the usual dose can be administered as soon as the patient is able to take the oral medications

 Melanoma